KristofferStrube/MovableComponentsBlazorExample/README.md

 ﻿# MovableComponentsBlazorExample
-A sample of having multiple render fragments in a component and being able to move them between each different simple layouts.
+A sample of having multiple render fragments in a component and being able to move each between different simple layouts.

 _This was inspired by a question on Reddit: https://www.reddit.com/r/Blazor/comments/14kcjpz/change_component_parent/_